-Long-term Liabilities increased significantly in comparison with the prior fiscal year-end.
-This increase is primarily the result of an increase in the net pension liability.
+Long-term Liabilities decreased significantly in comparison with the prior fiscal year-end.
+This decrease is primarily the result of a decrease in the net pension liability and a decrease in outstanding debt from principal payments made during the year.

 A large portion of the District's net position reflects its investment in capital assets less depreciation and any related debt used to acquire those assets that is still outstanding.
-As of June 30, 2023 this portion of net position is positive which reflects the District has \$55.1 million more in capital assets, net of accumulated depreciation, than debt.
+As of June 30, 2024 this portion of net position is positive which reflects the District has \$63.0 million more in capital assets, net of accumulated depreciation, than debt.
 The District uses capital assets to provide services; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves usually are not used to liquidate these liabilities.

-A portion of the District's net position (\$42.6 million) represents resources subject to external restrictions on how they may be used.
+A portion of the District's net position (\$62.8 million) represents resources subject to external restrictions on how they may be used.
 The remaining balance of unrestricted net position may be used to meet the ongoing obligations to citizens and creditors.
-Unrestricted net position decreased by 3.2% from 2022.
+Unrestricted net position decreased by 10.9% from 2023.